Breaking up is hard to do. Here are 10 things you can do to help yourself stay on-track

 A lot of the time, a certain space, smell, or image can remind you of the person you’ve just broken up with and trigger negative emotions.

 These negative emotions are important, so don’t automatically shut them out.
-But making sure the space you’re in allows your mind to focus on something else will also make dealing with things easier.
+But making sure the space you live in allows your mind to focus on something else will also make dealing with things easier.

-Sometimes reorganising or redecorating can help you feel positive about your new beginning and give you a space you feel comfortable in to retreat to when things get hard.
+Sometimes reorganising or redecorating can help you feel positive about your new beginning, and give you a comfortable space to retreat to when things get hard.

 Switch up Your Look

-Breaking up does not mean you need to change anything about who you are or how you look, but sometimes a fun change can help you transition, kind of like re-decorating can.
+Breaking up does not mean you need to alter anything about who you are or how you look.
+But sometimes a fun change can help you transition, kind of like re-decorating can.

 Find the Positives

-Also, a few months after things end when you have had enough distance from the breakup, remembering what worked in the past relationship can help you sort out what you want from future ones and will leave you with some positive memories.
+A few months after things ended, once you have had enough distance from the breakup, remembering what worked in the past relationship can help you sort out what you want from future ones and will leave you with some positive memories.
 After all, you are great.